MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

    << MultiTenant_BCD_LocalStore_Example.pbit>>

    > [!NOTE]
-   > Hover over the **Information** icon for further details on the parameter requirement.
+   > Hover over the **Information** icon for further details on the parameter requirement, as shown in the below screenshot.
   :::image type="content" source="images/hover-over-information-icon.png" alt-text="The screen on which you can hover over the Information icon":::

 2. Update the **Parameters** request with the links copied from each tenant, as shown in the below screenshot.